-Design Tip 1: Have a Message in Mind
+Design Tip 1: Have A Focused Message

 Having a clear message in mind is imperative when making print advertising designs that are effective.
 Consider the message you want to share and how you plan to convey it once you are ready to move forward.
 Brainstorm the sole message and purpose of each individual print ad you have in mind and what you hope the reader or potential customer takes away from each ad themselves.

-Design Tip 2: Use an Updated Logo
+Design Tip 2: Use An Updated Vector Logo

 Use an updated and visually appealing logo that is modern, relevant and suitable for any audience or demographic you are trying to reach.
 Working with professional graphic designers is a way to ensure your advertisements are ready for print production.
 Having an updated logo is not only a way to stand out as a modern brand, but it is also a way for others to easily remember your brand and what it represents once they are familiarized with your products, services or the content you have available.